 Pork fried rice is normally made with rice (obviously), other ingredients and, of course, pork.
 While no specific part of the pig is required, it’s normally the same parts used for pork chops and such.
 What my wife does when regular pork pieces aren’t available is substitute wieners.

-We call them wieners in the US, but they just call them hot dogs in the Philippines.
+We call them wieners in the United States, but they just call them hot dogs in the Philippines.
 Americans know that “hot dogs” include the buns and condiments, but not Filipinos.
 What do you expect when one of the major suppliers of wieners in the Philippines, San Miguel Pure Foods, labels them as hot dogs.
-I have yet to see a package here with “wieners” on the label that isn’t imported.
+I have yet to see a package, that isn’t imported, with “wieners” on the label.

 Preparation and Cooking

-I’ve observed my wife cooking both pork fried rice and shrimp fried rice, but I’ve still asked her for specifics because I want to know how to cook this stuff when she’s away.
+I’ve observed my wife cooking both pork fried rice and shrimp fried rice, but I’ve still asked her for her fried rice recipe because I want to know how to cook this stuff when she’s away.

 The ingredients she uses are:

 - Pork fried rice: 8-16 ounces of pork (or 4 wieners)

 - Shrimp fried rice: 10 small shrimp or 5 large shrimp

 - Soy Sauce

 - 3 cloves of garlic